tegandbiscuits/PicNameSort/README.md

 `$ ./PicNameSort.sh [path]`

 Path can be the path to a single image or a directory.
-If it's a directory then it only does images at that level.
+A directory path isn't recursive, and only does images at that level.

 PicNameSort uses ExifTool to check if the file is an image, and wont attempt to convert images without a mimetype that doesn't include "image".

+To update use the `--update` flag instead of a path.
+This checks the current version on GitHub, and will download and replace PicNameSort.sh if it's a lower version.

 ###AppleScript App
-The AppleScript version is a wrapper in the form of a proper application for OSX.
+The AppleScript version is essentially just an interface for the command line version.
-It's essentially just an interface for the command line version, but can be easier to use for someone who'd rather use a GUI instead of a terminal.
+It can be easier to use for someone who'd rather use a GUI instead of a terminal

 > If you downloaded just the source, then you'll need to compile the app yourself.
 > This is easily done by running `./PrepApp.sh`.